10 of the Easiest Vegetables to Grow, Even If You Live in Zone 3

-In my experience these 10 vegetables are the easiest vegetables to grow if you live in zone 3 to 7.
+In my experience, these 10 vegetables are the easiest vegetables to grow if you live in zone 3 to 7.
 You can plant them in containers if you don’t have a backyard garden.
-They will grow well in rasied beds, too.
-I’ve listed these plants in the order that you can plant them from April to mid summer.
+They will grow well in raised beds, too.
+I’ve listed these plants in the order that you can plant them from April to mid-summer.

 Peas are one of the easiest vegetables to grow and are loved by child gardeners, too, because they grow so quickly.
 Peas can be planted as soon as the ground can be worked in the spring, around April 15th here in the mountains.
 I plant peas in raised beds so that they don’t have to sit in water, as the snow melts.
 As soon as soil temperatures get around 45 degrees peas will germinate.
 Peas will emerge in 2 to 4 weeks at soil temperatures between 40 and 50°F. At 60°F peas will germinate in only 9 to 13 days.
 It’s certainly fine to wait till soil temperatures are warming before planting peas.

 You can choose between snow peas and snap peas with their edible pods or traditional shelling peas.
-For the space you’ll get a bigger harvest from snow peas, because they are picked at the immature stage, when the peas are barely visible in the pod.
-Provided you keep the vines well picked you’ll see a harvest of 3 to 4 weeks, before the vines die back in July.
+For space, you’ll get a bigger harvest from snow peas because they are picked at the immature stage when the peas are barely visible in the pod.
+Provided you keep the vines well picked you’ll see a harvest of 3 to 4 weeks before the vines die back in July.

 Potatoes are the set ‘em, forget ‘em easy vegetable to grow.
 Plant them in trenches and bury them with soil and then mulch them well with straw or 3rd cut hay.
 Potatoes are frost hardy once they are trenched in.
 When hit by a late frost, the tops will die back, but they’ll regrow from the root as soon as the temperatures return to normal.

-Potatoes take 70 to 120 days till they are ready to harvest, depending on variety.
-Wait till the vines die back in late August to mid September before harvesting.
+Potatoes take 70 to 120 days till they are ready to harvest, depending on the variety.
+Wait till the vines die back in late August to mid-September before harvesting.
 Plan to harvest them on a dry day to prevent spoilage in storage.

-Lettuce is a cool season crop.
-In areas where the temperature raises quickly after June first you’ll plant different varieties than I plant in zone 3, with my cooler night temperatures.
+Lettuce is a cool-season crop.
+In areas where the temperature rises quickly after June first, you’ll plant different varieties than I plant in zone 3, with my cooler night temperatures.

 Once the lettuce is 3 inches high, before the first cutting, you can transplant some of the emergent baby lettuces to another spot in rows.
 This allows both cut and come again harvests immediately and a later season harvest of mature lettuce heads.

-Radishes are a favorite garden plant of children.
-They are fast growing and each seed makes one radish.
+Radishes are a favourite garden plant for children.
+They are fast-growing and each seed makes one radish.
 Plant them one inch apart when the soil temperatures are 45°F., at the same time as you are planting potatoes and peas.
 They will germinate in 3 to 7 days.
 They’ll be ready to harvest in 30 days.
 You can plant them again after harvesting.

 For baby leaf production, kale can be left at 1 inch apart, and harvested two or three times before the plants will need to be replanted with fresh seed.
 Harvest individual leaves during the growing season beginning at the bottom of the plants.